elizabethcwt/ip/docs/README.md

 * `[✓]` - Task is DONE.

 #### Deleting a task: `delete`
-<br>Deletes a specific task in your current task list.
+Deletes a specific task in your current task list.
 <br>Format: `done [task number in task list]`
 <br>Examples:
 <br>